Love

 We don’t always love ourselves.
 Many of us have grown up in situations where we didn’t get the right messages about love and didn’t develop a sense of ourselves as beloved.
 If we don’t love ourselves, which might be evidenced by negative self-talk and rumination over mistakes among other things, it’s hard to love others.
 The individualism, perfectionism, and achievement orientations inherent in our culture profoundly influence how we think, feel, and behave.
 These influences reinforce self-judgment, and this lack of love makes it hard to give others grace, especially when we judge our own mistakes so harshly.

-Another answer is that while humans are naturally empathetic and build strong bonds, we are also prone toward our in-groups.
-We make snap decisions, often based upon subtle cues, about who is in our group and who is not.
-It is very easy to put people into an out-group when we perceive them to be different, disgusting (or threatening), and it’s harder for us to love outsiders.
+Another answer is that while humans are naturally empathetic and build strong bonds, we’re also prone toward our in-groups.
+We make snap decisions, often based upon subtle cues, about who’s in our group and who’s not.
+It’s easy to put people into an out-group when we perceive them to be different, disgusting (or threatening), and it’s harder for us to love outsiders.
 We see this kind of othering around religious beliefs, especially when we believe that we know the truth and that our beliefs are superior.
-Although these instincts served the human species in earlier periods in history, they are no longer effective.
+Although these instincts served the human species in earlier periods in history, they’re no longer effective.
 In fact, growing capacities to love requires that we learn to override these natural instincts.

 More subtly, it can be difficult to take the perspective of others, so important for loving those who have different points of view.
 While perspective-taking can be cultivated with practice, many of us find it difficult to walk in the shoes of another.
 Some of us find it challenging to “read the room” for cues and the quiet feedback that others provide.
 These types of capacities can be particularly difficult for people with “neurodiverse” brains, but imagining and trying to accept that others see the world differently from ourselves is extremely important for conflict resolution.

-Finally, it is hard to forgive.
+Finally, it’s hard to forgive.
 When people hurt us, our natural inclination is to hurt people back.
-We tend to hold grudges and resentments can become part of our identities.
+We tend to hold grudges and our resentments can become part of our identities.
 Yet, forgiveness is a powerful spiritual practice to help us live out love (and it has many health benefits).
-Not only is it good for physical health – it has been shown to reduce anger, anxiety, depression, and is good for self-esteem and hope for the future.
+Not only is it good for physical health – it’s been shown to reduce anger, anxiety, depression, and is good for self-esteem and hope for the future.

 When Jesus told his disciples in Matthew 5:38-39 to turn the other cheek, he was offering something profound.
 It’s interesting that modern psychology illuminates Jesus’ brilliance about the struggles we face as humans and the benefits we might gain from learning to forgive.

-Learning to forgive and those who are hard to love requires personal transformation, but no matter what our age, we can learn.
+Learning to forgive requires personal transformation, but no matter what our age, we can learn.
 Recent research on neuroplasticity -…the brain’s ability “to adapt based on the environment, stimuli or experiences” shows that our brains change and develop even when we are older.
 According to the Mayo Clinic’s Prashanthi Vemuri, Ph.D., we can retrain our brains to tap into new skills and behaviors throughout life.
 Note that we have to learn these skills, and the way we learn is through practice.
-Spiritual practices have the power to transform, but we want practices that lead to love and address our own particular limitations.
+Spiritual practices transform, but it’s important to focus on practices that lead to love and also those that address our own particular limitations.
 Communities committed to love can provide a great source of support, and visionary leaders can use the personal transformation of their community members to promote social change.

 In Part 2 of this post we discuss the role of leaders in developing loving spiritual communities and offer a list of practices.